Yom HaShoah: Abroad

 Jewish communities and individuals throughout the world commemorate Yom HaShoah in synagogues as well as in the broader Jewish community.
 Many hold their commemorative ceremonies on the closest Sunday to Yom HaShoah as a more practical day for people to attend, while some mark the day on April 19, the anniversary of the Warsaw Ghetto uprising.
 Jewish schools also hold Holocaust-related educational programs on or near Yom HaShoah.

-Commemorations typically include memorial services and communal vigils and educational programs.
+Commemorations typically include memorial services and communal vigils, and educational programs.
 These programs often include talks by Holocaust survivors (although this is becoming less common as time passes and there are fewer survivors who remain alive), candle-lighting ceremonies, the recitation of memorial prayers, the Mourner's Kaddish and appropriate songs and readings.
 Some communities read the names of Holocaust victims or show Holocaust-themed films.

 Since 1988 in Poland, a memorial service has been held after a three-kilometer walk by thousands of participants from Auschwitz to Birkenau in what has become known as "The March of the Living".

 Yom HaShoah is also commemorated by Australian Jews.
-In 2022, Treasurer Josh Frydenburg, who is Jewish, commemorated Yom HaShoah at the Melbourne Hebrew Congregation on its 180th anniversary.
+In 2022, Treasurer Josh Frydenberg, who is Jewish, commemorated Yom HaShoah at the Melbourne Hebrew Congregation on the synagogue's 180th anniversary.

+While in Europe Holocaust Remembrance Day is celebrated on the anniversary of the liberation of the Auschwitz concentration camp by the Soviet military in 1945, the Israeli government chose to commemorate a day that honored Jewish resistance and heroism in the face of the Nazi genocide.

 Religious observances and liturgy

-In the last few decades all the prayerbooks of Conservative and Reform Judaism have developed similar liturgies to be used on Yom HaShoah.
+In the last few decades, all the prayerbooks of Conservative and Reform Judaism have developed similar liturgies to be used on Yom HaShoah.
 The siddurim of these groups add passages that are meant to be added to standard weekday service, as well as stand-alone sections.
 These liturgies generally include: